8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 3. Open YouTube.

-4. Hope ads are filtered.
+4. Check if ads are filtered.

-How to disable ads on YouTube
+How to disable personalized ads on YouTube

 If you want to support your favorite creators but the idea of personalized ads creeps you out, you can turn off the feature and receive ads that aren’t based on your browsing data.
 It’s an easy configuration and a good way to protect your privacy.